fernando-massa/inspirations/README.md

 ## Hurdles
 - Being able to add an inspiration to a Gallery and display it.
+- Gallery drop-down menu when creating an inspiration.
+We could not see all available Galleries in the list
 - Setting up a working Repository was a struggle for a while, considering we forgot a key factor; the git.ignore file.
 Once we added one, things became a lot smoother.

 ## Future features